spkcspider/spkcspider/README.md

 * search=\_unlisted: List "unlisted" content if owner, special user (doesn't work in public list).
 * protection=false: fail if protections are required
 * protection=xy&protection=yx...: protections to use
 * referrer=<url>: send token to referrer, client verifies with hash that he has control.
-Note: works only if strength > 0
+Note: works only if Referring Feature is active
 * [embed_big=true]: only staff and superuser can use it.
 Overrides maximal size of files which are embedded

 ## search parameters